 Based upon the review and analysis of the available evidence, the auditor has determined the agency and facility exceeds this standard regarding resident access to outside confidential support services and legal representation by providing such a wide range of outside support services.
-No corrective action is required.
+Corrective action has been completed.